Special Educational Needs

 You are invited to Parent Evenings during the school year, and will receive a report at the end of the year.
 In addition, you can come and ask your child’s teacher or the INCO whenever you like.

-We have four named people in school who are in charge of Safeguarding and Child protection matters.
-They are Mrs Ryan, Mr McArthur, Mrs Spedding-Blyth and Mrs Ratcliffe.
+We have five named people in school who are in charge of Safeguarding and Child protection matters.
+They are Mr J M Nicolaides, Mrs L Ryan, Mrs B langley, Mrs Spedding-Blyth and Mrs Ratcliffe.
 If you have worries about the safety of your own child/ren or other children, they are the people who can help.